Skip to content

 Option 3Change Time Using Command Prompt

-If you’re comfortable with typing commands, you can change the time on your Windows 11 PC using the Command Prompt.
-Open ‘Terminal (Admin)’ or ‘Command Prompt (Admin)’ from the Start menu.
-Then, type the ‘time HH:MM’ command, replacing HH with the hour and MM with the minute you want to set.
+Command-line utilities provide alternative configuration methods for users comfortable typing instructions.
+Open 'Terminal (Admin)' or 'Command Prompt (Admin)' from the Start menu.
+Then, execute the 'time HH:MM' utility, swapping HH for the target hour and MM for the target minute.

 1. Right-click the Start button and select Terminal (Admin) or Command Prompt (Admin).